-The first thing you should be doing before SHTF is coming up with a SHTF plan.
+The first thing you should be doing for SHTF preparedness is coming up with a SHTF plan.
 In other words, what things are you going to do both before and during a SHTF event such as a natural disaster, fire in your home or the total collapse of society?
 You should be sitting down and writing up something so you can get all your thoughts in order and so you can share it with your family or whomever you’re going to involve with your survival plan.
 This should be a 10,000-foot strategic view of your plan.
 As such, this plan should involve having a few other plans in place to both create and activate.
-This SHTF plan should involve these ten things:
+This SHTF plan should involve these ten things, but not all necessarily in this order:

 1. Come up with a Bug Out Plan